Why did the Magi – Wise Men – follow The Star of Bethlehem for hundreds of miles to chart its course?

 In other words, how much did the people of the Bible know about astronomy?

 The answer is that they were not really aware of astronomy as we know it.
-The Israelites’ view of the universe was that what you see is what is there.
+The Israelites’ view of the universe is what you see.
 There were no theories about

 The Bible gave a picture of an orderly cosmos, huge and awe-inspiring, but completely under the control of the laws ﬁxed by God.
 Within it, the stars were innumerable, but God had counted and named them all (lsaiah 40:26).

 We can safely assume that Jewish scholars had absorbed some of the knowledge of Egyptian and Babylonian astronomy.
 But this does not seem to have affected the biblical view of the stars and planets.

 There are references in the Bible to the stars, but they were never seen as having any mythological life of their own – as they were in other countries.
 What knowledge the Israelites had comes from data on agriculture, meteorology and calendrical matters.

 What stars are mentioned in the Bible?

 The Bible calls all luminous heavenly bodies, with the exceptions of the sun and the moon, stars.